 Machine learning is the buzz word these days and everybody wants to know something about it.
-In times to come machine learning will be a concept that everyone who needs to stay competitive will have to know about.
+In times to come, how to learn machine learning from scratch? will be a concept that everyone who needs to stay competitive will have to know about.

 What is Machine Learning?

 Traditional programs take data as input and produces data as output.

 However, a machine learning algorithm takes data as input but produces a program as an output.
 This machine generated program can now take new data, process it and produce output data.

 Machine learning algorithms automate the process of creating programs using historical data.
 In simple words, it gives computers the capability to extract knowledge from data and store it for future judgment.

 Wikipedia defines machine learning as…